 Housing costs in Redwood Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Redwood Valley, you'll notice that it is more blue-collar than most other communities in America.
-37.25% of Redwood Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Redwood Valley is generally considered to be a blue-collar town.
+37.25% of the Redwood Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Redwood Valley is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Redwood Valley who work in maintenance occupations (13.29%), office and administrative support (10.42%), and food service (10.30%).

 In Redwood Valley, however, the average commute to work is quite long.
 On average, people spend 36.73 minutes each day getting to work, which is significantly higher than the national average.

-The percentage of adults in Redwood Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.22% of adults in Redwood Valley have a bachelor's degree or advanced degree.
+The citizens of Redwood Valley are slightly less educated than the national average of 21.84% for the average city or town: 14.22% of adults in Redwood Valley have a bachelor's degree or advanced degree

 The per capita income in Redwood Valley in 2022 was $31,194, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $124,776 for a family of four.
 However, Redwood Valley contains both very wealthy and poor people as well.